 We now have a fairly complete demographic from babes in arms through to people in their sixties or seventies.
 All age groups are present – a true tribal community – and all are equally valued.

 Unfortunately we cannot allow dogs on the site.
 There is a woman living a hundred yards or so from the site who takes in dogs if this is of interest.

 What are the facilities on the site?

 Our camp is very down to earth and simple.
 We have compost toilets and running mains water with a hot water heater for the washing up area.
-We bathe in the stream or use the private bucket shower or some people take warm water in bowls back to their tents.
+There is a shower enclosure with a simple bucket shower, some people take hot water back to their tents, or there are specified areas of the stream where bathing is possible.
 There is also a sauna.
+Clothing is optional in bathing areas, we do our best to keep these areas more private.
 Hot water for tea is heated on the central fire.
 There are several carpeted domes and yurts, one with a woodstove and some covered social areas.

 Can I charge my phone/devices?

 I'm afraid that we are not able to provide a facility to charge any electrics whilst on camp.
 If this is important to you, you may want to bring your own power bank.
 We do provide you with an emergency contact number in case anyone needs to contact you whilst on camp (if your phone has run out of charge or you'd prefer to turn it off).